-The Humber Bridge 100 takes place on the 23rd September 2017, and is a 100km (62mile) Audax.
+The Humber Bridge 100 first ran on the 23rd September 2017; it is a 100km (62 mile) Audax.
+The 2018 edition – perhaps the last because the Curate is leaving St Helen’s after that – will take place on the 22nd September 2018.
 A cycle ride around the River Ouse, River Trent then back over the Humber Estuary: on the longest cycle-able suspension bridge in the world.

 VeloClub 167 and St Helen’s Church, Welton, in the East Riding of Yorkshire, invite you to enter this 100km ‘Brevet Populaire’ Audax: The ‘Humber Bridge 100’.
 There will be refreshments at the beginning and the end in St Helen’s Church and there is parking in the village.
 The start is only a short ride from Brough Railway Station on the line into Hull, and for the adventurous, the 9am start time allows riders to cycle down from York… making this an Extended Calendar Event (ECE) – contact the organiser for a recommended 50km route from York to Welton.